Lehifebo/2D_Line_Circular_Extrusion/README.md

 ![alt text](images/image-1.png)

 ### Number of edges selector
 The user can select how many edges the object should have, thus increasing the resolution of the generated object.
 The program will calculate the angular spacing between nodes by dividing 360 by that number.
 In this way, the resolution of the object can be modified, with a minimum of 2 edges (resulting in a 2D images/image) and 60 edges (resulting in nodes spaced 6 degrees apart).
+To obtain a smooth and simmetric edge, only divisors of 360 are allowed as number of edges.

 ![alt text](images/image-2.png)*Selector for the number of edges*